 Suggestion: Watch the 5 minutes video tutorial before reading this article

-Villas and terraced houses are popular in Hanoi
+Villas and Terraced Houses are Popular in Hanoi

 Villas and terraced houses in the urban areas are popular options for locals (and expats) in Hanoi, whilst foreigners find an interest in condominiums or condotels.

 You should also bear in mind that foreigners cannot own land, which is collectively owned by the people.
-This makes a purchase of a landed house more risky compared to buying one or more units in a condo or condotel.
+This makes a purchase of a landed house more difficult compared to buying one or more units in a condo or condotel.

-But you need to be cautious:
+But you need to be cautious.

 Which areas grow the most in Hanoi at the moment?

 Cau Giay is a smaller central area, located Southwest of Tay Ho.

 Ha Dong was one of the focus areas for property buyers previously, the area experienced falling prices when the property bubble burst in Vietnam some years ago.